rivkaboord/rivkaboord.GitHub.io/index.md

 ### General Analytics Projects

-#### Why the New York Mets' offense is a big problem heading into the playoffs
+#### [Linked File Project](/files/Why the Mets' offense is a big problem heading into the playoffs.docx) Why the New York Mets' offense is a big problem heading into the playoffs
 <img src="images/Mets-Pete-Alonso-Francisco-Lindor.jpg"/>